PrestaShop/docs/src/content/1.7/modules/concepts/mail-templates/add-layout-variables-from-module.md

 ---
-title: How to add layout variables from my module?
+title: How to add layout variables from a module
+menuTitle: Adding layout variables
-weight: 10
+weight: 40
 ---

-# How to add layout variables from my module?
+# How to add layout variables from a module

-You can add your own layout variables which may be used in you custom template then.
-To demonstrate this feature we assume you already have added you customizable layout to a theme (see [How to add a layout in a theme from my module?](../add-a-layout-from-module/)).
+You can add your own layout variables which may be used in you custom template.
+To demonstrate this feature we assume you already have added you custom layout to a theme (see [How to add a layout in a theme from a module](../add-a-layout-from-module/)).
 Here is an example of a layout using a `customMessage` variable.

-### Layout
+## Layout

 ```twig
 {# modules/my_email_theme_module/mails/layout/customizable_modern_layout.html.twig #}